 Our top tips!

 Budgeting is an important part of managing your money.
-Take the time to think about the money that you have got, and the things that you need to pay for.
+Take the time to think about the money you have and the things you need to pay for.
 Whatever is left is your disposable income, which you can either save or spend on non-essential things.

 - Focus on your basic maths skills